How a Fortune 100 Tech Company Turned Its Executives into a Global LinkedIn Growth Engine

 Executive Summary

-A Fortune 100 technology company headquartered in Palo Alto engaged Manhattan Strategies (MHTN) in 2019 to offset a shrinking earned‑media footprint with direct‑to‑audience influence.
-Over five years, MHTN transformed eighteen C‑suite and regional leaders into LinkedIn power users who now outperform the brand page on reach, engagement and clicks—while advancing sales, recruiting and reputation goals.
+A Fortune 100 technology company headquartered in Palo Alto engaged Manhattan Strategies (MHTN) in 2019 to offset a shrinking earned media footprint with owned media influence.
+Over five years, MHTN transformed eighteen C‑suite and regional leaders into LinkedIn power users who now outperform the brand page on reach, engagement and clicks – while advancing sales, recruiting and reputation goals.

 Business outcomes at a glance

 • Annual organic reach.
-Executive posts reached about 13 million people in fiscal year 2025, compared with approximately 8.25 million reached by the corporate brand page the same year—roughly one‑and‑a‑half times greater organic visibility for the leadership cohort.
+Executive posts reached about 13 million people in fiscal year 2025, compared with approximately 8.25 million reached by the corporate brand page the same year – roughly 1.5 times greater organic visibility for the leadership cohort.

 • Engagement efficiency.
 Average reactions and comments per executive post climbed from around 161 in early 2020 to more than 555 in fiscal year 2025, representing a 245% improvement.

 • Follower growth velocity.
-The flagship division president’s follower base expanded from about 10,200 in mid‑2022 to just over 27,000 by April 2025—a compound monthly growth rate of roughly six percent sustained well beyond the “new‑program bump.”
+One division president’s follower base expanded from about 10,200 in mid 2022 to just over 27,000 by April 2025 – a compound monthly growth rate of roughly 6% sustained well beyond the “new‑program bump.”

 1. Client Snapshot

-A Fortune 100 technology company headquartered in Palo Alto engaged Manhattan Strategies (MHTN) in 2019 to offset a shrinking earned‑media footprint with direct‑to‑audience influence.
-Over five years, MHTN transformed eighteen C‑suite and regional leaders into LinkedIn power users who now outperform the brand page on reach, engagement and clicks—while advancing sales, recruiting and reputation goals.
+A Fortune 100 technology company headquartered in Palo Alto engaged Manhattan Strategies (MHTN) in 2019 to offset a shrinking earned media footprint with owned media influence.
+Over five years, MHTN transformed eighteen C‑suite and regional leaders into LinkedIn power users who now outperform the brand page on reach, engagement and clicks – while advancing sales, recruiting and reputation goals.

 Who was helped?

-• Decision makers engaged: Chief Executive Officer, Chief Revenue Officer, Chief Commercial Officer, Chief People Officer, Chief Sustainability Officer, Chief Communications Officer, ten regional managing directors, four global division presidents and the Head of U.S. Federal sales.
+• Decision makers engaged: Chief Executive Officer (CEO), Chief Revenue Officer (CRO), Chief Commercial Officer (CCO), Chief People Officer (CHRO), Chief Sustainability Officer (CSO), ten regional managing directors, four global division presidents and the Head of U.S. Federal sales

 Why LinkedIn?

-• Channel influence.
-Channel partners generate roughly three‑quarters of the company’s revenue—and those partners live on LinkedIn.
+• Channel influence for B2B.
+Channel partners generate roughly 87% of the company’s revenue.
+Those partners live on LinkedIn.

 2. Objectives & Initial Challenges